wasimakh2/chess-cheat/README.md

 ### Usage

-Once you have all the dependencies installed, clone this repository and lunch `chess-cheat.py` as follows:
+Once you have all the dependencies installed, launch `chess-cheat.py` as follows:

 `python chess-cheat.py`